How can we help you today?

 Without clear calls to action, users may not know what steps to take next.
 Failing to guide them could result in lost opportunities, whether you want them to complete a purchase, join your newsletter, or book a consultation.

-To avoid this, ensure every page has at least one clear and direct CTA.
+To avoid this, ensure each page includes at least one clear, direct CTA.
 A prominently displayed “Shop Now,” “Get a Free Quote,” or “Learn More” can make a difference.
 Place them at strategic points on the page, such as after a compelling argument or piece of content, so visitors are immediately prompted to take action.

 Non-mobile-friendly design